JonQuxBurton/BasketApi/README.md

 [REST API v3 by Github](https://developer.github.com/v3/)

+All API access is over HTTP.
+All data is sent and received as JSON.

 ## Features

 The following is a list of all the features which the API contains.